porunov/acme_client/README.md

   --well-known-dir /path/to/wellknown --one-dir-for-well-known
   ```

-7. Copy your files from /path/to/wellknown directory to your server so that they can be retrivable via next link:<br>
+7. Copy your files from /path/to/wellknown directory to your server so that they can be retrivable via the next link:
 `http://${domain}/.well-known/acme-challenge/${token}` where `${token}` is a name of a file and `${domain}` is your domain name.<br>
 For example you can use next teqniue: